Scrum vs Waterfall : How do they Compare?

 WF’s typical problem is analysis paralysis and being late.
 Scrum addresses these.

-People using Scrum often err in not thinking quite enough up-front….an easier problem to fix.
+People using Scrum often err in not thinking quite enough up-front….an easier problem to fix, we think.

 When people do WF they typically are thinking: “If I just follow the process and the plan, all will be well.”